 (c) Eating too large a bite.
 Slow down.
 Take your time.
 Put nothing in your mouth larger than the fingernail of your smallest finger.
 If you eat too large a bite things can become stuck in your Lap-band.
 If you eat too large a bite it can become lodged into the pouch and cause discomfort and lead to a slip.

 Eating with Lap-band surgery: When food becomes stuck

 It will feel like a golf ball underneath your breast bone.
 You may be in pain.
 You may not be.
 You may "slime" and produce a lot of saliva in your body's attempt to dislodge this.

 Things that become stuck:

-Chicken is the worst offender, especially chicken that has been microwaved.
+Chicken is the worst offender, especially poultry that has been microwaved.
 Re-heating chicken tends to make it so that it will be too tough.
 This means microwave dinners, like Lean Cuisine, are not a good idea.